MaFer74/ReadMe_generator/README.md

 This projects is about how to create a ReadMe file using JS

-Please find the video in the video section of the repo
+Please find the video in the assets section of the repo